Mária Széchy: Role in the magnate conspiracy and widowhood

+After her husband's death

+Ferenc III Nádasdy, Széchy's cousin and co-conspirator.

 Her husband's death left Széchy in a difficult position, especially financially.
 By the standards of the age, she was elderly, nearing sixty.
-She had no support from her family and she had to guide her step-son, László Wesselényi, who had difficulty managing his own affairs.
-Széchy tried to strengthen her relationship with one of her cousins, György Széchy, securing political positions for him, but he did not have the necessary skills to help her.
-Her two sisters had both died and left one child each.
-Kata Illésházy showed love and sympathy to her aunt, but was not in a position to help her.
-Baron János Listius Jr. was one of the people who had lent money to the Wesselényis, and as soon as the husband died, he started demanding repayment from his aunt.
-For three years, until the debt was repaid, he inspired ‘terror’ in Széchy according to her letters.
+She had no family support and had to guide her step-son László Wesselényi, who had difficulty managing his own affairs.
+Hoping to build a supportive network, Széchy tried to strengthen her relationship with one of her cousins, György Széchy.
+She obtained political positions for him, but he did not have the necessary skills to help her.
+Her sisters had both died (Kata in 1664, Éva in 1665) and left one child each. Éva Széchy's daughter Kata Illésházy showed love and sympathy to her aunt, but she was not in a position to help her.
+Kata Széchy's son Baron János Listius Jr. was one of the Wesselényis' creditors, and as soon as her husband died, he started demanding money from his aunt.
+For three years, until the debt was repaid, he “inspired terror” in Széchy according to her letters.

-Her troubles and lonelienss made Széchy bitter.
-‘My god does not want that any part of any worldly thing should be to my pleasure.
-Wherever I could hope for consolation for myself, everywhere sorrow is given in its place’, she wrote, or elsewhere: ‘God and my poor soul know how many various torments I am in even now, and what troubles they cause me, [so many] that I know [that] my soul shall go out [of me]’.
-Her health had already been poor since at least 1649 (when she suffered prolonged gastric issues and a repeated ‘swelling of the liver’), but it deteriorated significantly following her husband's death.
+Her troubles and loneliness made Széchy bitter.
+“My god does not want that any part of any worldly thing should be to my pleasure.
+Wherever I could hope for consolation for myself, everywhere sorrow is given in its place”, she wrote, or elsewhere: “God and my poor soul know how many various torments I am in even now, and what troubles they cause me, [so many] that I know [that] my soul shall go out [of me]”.
+Her health had been poor since at least 1649 (when she suffered prolonged gastric issues and repeated “swelling of the liver”), but deteriorated following her husband's death.
 She had a continuous headache and felt weak.
-She used a ‘soup cure’, which did not help.
+She used a “soup cure”, which did not help.